thereformer1931/THE-GODEL-PROTOCOL/README.md

-# THE-GÖDEL-PROTOCOL
+# THE GÖDEL PROTOCOL
-The only security system in mathematics is a vault, inside a vault, inside a vault.
+The only truly secure system in the entire embodiment of mathematics.